mozilla/Bugzilla-ETL/docs/2018 Q1 Overview and Plan.md

 Deploying will take time because the production code runs on servers we can not access.
 OPS will be involved as inevitable production bugs appear.

+#### Why help?

+Bugzilla-ETL is interesting for the fact it is responsible for tracking [slowing-changing-dimensions](https://en.wikipedia.org/wiki/Slowly_changing_dimension) and it may be the only ETL code at Mozilla responsible for tracking a complex lifecycle.
+Understanding this code will reveal an opportunity to abstract the management of these slowing-changing-dimensions so it can be used in other ETL pipelines.
+This project also has a good test suite that you can use to verify your implementation is correct.

+This code was derived from a flow-based programming environment, and has plenty of stream context variables that are not needed in a batch processing case.
+By changing the architecture to run in match mode, we will be able to breakdown the ETL to finer steps, and maybe run on AWS lambda.

 ### esFrontline [[code](https://github.com/klahnakoski/esFrontLine)]